hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 {"File": "comprehend-test.csv", "Line": "9", "Classes": [{"Name": "ENTERTAINMENT_AND_MUSIC", "Score": 0.9685}, {"Name": "EDUCATION_AND_REFERENCE", "Score": 0.0159}, {"Name": "BUSINESS_AND_FINANCE", "Score": 0.0102}]}
 ```

-Which means that our custom model predicted with a 96.8% confidence score that the following text was related to Entertainment and music.
+Which means that our custom model predicted with a 96.8% confidence score that the following text was related to the "Entertainment and music" category.

 ```txt
 "What was the first Disney animated character to appear in color? \n Donald Duck was the first major Disney character to appear in color&#44; in his debut cartoon&#44; \"The Wise Little Hen\" in 1934.\n\nFYI: Mickey Mouse made his color debut in the 1935 'toon&#44; \"The Band Concert&#44;\" and the first color 'toon from Disney was \"Flowers and Trees&#44;\" in 1932."